tobi3690/devware-console-unlocker/README.md

 him begging/skidding for what he sells.

-https://ibb.co/rM86QXf claims to be so rich but cant afford a simple obfuscation nor can do it himself
+https://ibb.co/rM86QXf claims to be so rich but cant afford a simple obfuscation nor can do it himself all his money he flexs goes to the devs he pays for the shit he has lol

+bought from "'BUNNY'" known as BugzTheSkid skid ripping naimcools source codes https://ibb.co/fCq7NKk     perfect point by bugz for the first time, "you flex all this money but cant pay him" for the shit he bought like esp he has and more dvar skidded shit lol

 https://ibb.co/rM86QXf

 https://ibb.co/Y0DGFFQ

 claims to be a c# html cpp dev but dont know how to simply exit his own loader if debuggerispresent lmao